Within a two-hour drive of Rochester, there are 49 New York State Parks all worthy of exploration, but try our favorite five if you haven’t already.

 Ulysses

-Unlike the other gorge parks, this is a flat walk making the falls accessible to travelers of all abilities, and is open year round.
-Also unlike the other gorges, you can swim in the creek.
+Taughannock’s cascade is higher than Niagara Falls, and the highest single-drop waterfall this side of the Mississippi.
+Unlike the other gorge parks, this is a flat walk that makes the falls accessible to travelers of all abilities and is open year-round.
+Also, unlike the other gorges, you can swim in the creek.
+Outside the park, there is a breathtaking scenic overlook absolutely worth seeing for yourself.

 3. Watkins Glen State Park